Jimmy90s/Projects_BSCS/C++_Scripting_and_Programing/README.md

 # Scripting and Programing Applications - C++
-Final Project for Western Governors University class "Scripting and Programming Applications" To run .sln project: place all .cpp and .h files in a single folder called student_data1.
+Final Project for Western Governors University class "Scripting and Programming Applications".

+To run .sln project: place all .cpp and .h files in a single folder called student_data1.
 Then place student_data1 and .sln file into another folder together.
 Task: